humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

         return result.join("");
     }

 Since each byte of a three-byte sequence is treated slightly differently, the `byteNum` variable tracks which byte of the three-byte sequence is being processed.
-When `byteNum` is 0, it&#8217;s the first byte of the second, 1 indicates the second, and 2 indicates the third.
+When `byteNum` is 0, it's the first byte of the second, 1 indicates the second, and 2 indicates the third.
 This is easily calculated using the modulus operator.

 This algorithm uses two variables to track progress through the string, `cur` to track the current character and `prev` to track the previous character.
 This is necessary because the second and third bytes need information about the previous byte to properly base64-encode.
 A `switch` statement is used to determine how to interpret the byte and then the bitwise operators are applied.
 Once the base64 value is calculated, it is used as a lookup into the `digits` variable.
 The `digits` variable is a list of all base64 digits in the order in which they are used.
 As such, you can use `digits` as a lookup table for base64 digits via `charAt()`.
 The results are built up using an array, `result`, which will be joined later.

-The last step to accomplish is padding for strings that don&#8217;t have the correct number of bytes.
+The last step to accomplish is padding for strings that don't have the correct number of bytes.

     function base64Encode(text){